802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Experimental Setup

 \section{Experimental Setup}

-In order to evaluate the proposed strategy, we perform an extensive set of simulations using OMNeT++ simulator and INET framework.
-OMNeT++ is a C++-based discrete event simulator (DES) for modeling communication networks, multiprocessors and other distributed or parallel systems \cite{Ref37}.
+In order to evaluate the proposed strategy, we perform an extensive set of simulations using OMNeT++ \cite{Ref70} simulator and INET framework \cite{Ref71}.
+OMNeT++ is a C++-based discrete event simulator (DES) for modeling communication networks, multiprocessors and other distributed or parallel systems.
 It has a generic architecture and is used in various problem domains including the modeling of wired and wireless communication networks.

-One of the major network simulation model frameworks for OMNeT++ is the INET Framework \cite{Ref39} that provides detailed protocol models for TCP, IPv4, IPv6, Ethernet, Ieee802.11b/g, MPLS, OSPFv4, and several other protocols.
-We used OMNeT++ along with INET Framework to simulate the IEEE 802.11 WLAN in infrastructure mode which is the network model in many public places including university campuses.
+One of the major network simulation model frameworks for OMNeT++ is the INET Framework that provides detailed protocol models for TCP, IPv4, IPv6, Ethernet, Ieee802.11b/g, MPLS, OSPFv4, and several other protocols.
+We used OMNeT++ along with INET Framework to simulate the IEEE 802.11 WLANg (2.4 GHz band) in infrastructure mode.

 In a discrete event simulator, as well as the OMNeT++, events take place at discrete instances in time, and they take zero time to happen.
 It is assumed that nothing important happens between two consecutive events.
 Thus the simulation time is relevant to the order of events in the events' queue, and it could take more than the real CPU time or less than it based on the number of nodes, amount of traffic transfered, and other details of the network.
-In our example, with the current number of nodes and traffic plan, 100s of simulation time takes around 5min of CPU time.
+In our example, with the current number of nodes (5 APs and 30 STAs) and traffic plan, 10 minutes of simulation time takes around 17 minutes of CPU time.
 Our HMM approach operates on 40 consecutive time-slots of 15s simulation time each.